moranneil/pands-final-project-2019/README.md

 ![Python code to generate histogram](Images/iris-histogram-code-iPython.JPG "Python code to generate histogram")

 The resulting Histogram is generate from the code above.
-This complete python program is saved as _analyse-iris-generate-histogram.py_
+This complete python program is saved as _analyse-iris-generate-histogram.py_ TClick on the link to view the code [a link](https://github.com/user/repo/blob/branch/other_file.md)

 ![Iris Dataset Histogram](Images/iris-histogram.JPG "Iris Dataset Histogram")